 1. Order Entry

 Limit orders are much safer to use than market orders when stock trading.
 They protect your entries and exits, whereas market orders are much riskier because you don’t know what your fill will be.
-Level 1 & level 2 and time and sales show the breakdown of buyers vs. sellers.
+Levels 1 & 2 and time and sales show the breakdown of buyers vs. sellers.
 They have a symbiotic relationship and work in partnership with each other.
-It’s important always to be aware of how many buyers and sellers are looking to enter and exit a trade potentially.
+Always be aware of how many buyers and sellers potentially want to enter and exit a trade.

 Lots of manipulation happens with level 2, so always monitoring time and sales is important.
 Time and sales are buyers and sellers and where they bought or sold.
-The Level 2 data is real, but it does not mean that there are many buyers or sellers who want to buy or sell.
+The Level 2 data is real, but it does not mean many buyers or sellers want to buy or sell.
 It could be just Algo’s (computers) playing games or traders setting bait.